-Abstracts And Close-ups: Using zoom lenses to isolate patterns and textures; close-up lenses, extension tubes and macro lenses; metering for close-ups; depth-of-field control; camera positioning; reflectors and diffusers; flash techniques for moving subjects; photographing flower close-ups; butterflies and dragonflies.
+Abstracts And Close-ups: Using zoom lenses to isolate patterns and textures; close-up lenses, extension tubes and macro lenses; metering for close-ups; depth-of-field control; camera positioning; reflectors and diffusers; flash techniques for moving subjects; photographing flower close-ups, butterflies and dragonflies.

-ONE-ON-ONE PHOTOGRAPHY WORKSHOPS AND CONSULTING
+ONE-ON-ONE PHOTOGRAPHY CONSULTING

-Since 2010, in addition to his scheduled group photography seminars and workshops, Ian has been providing customized, one-on-one, half-day and full-day digital photography workshops and consulting at his home/office in Cuyahoga Falls, Ohio.
+Since 2010, in addition to his scheduled group photography seminars and workshops, Ian Adams has been providing customized, one-on-one, half-day and full-day digital photography workshops and consulting at his home/office in Cuyahoga Falls, Ohio.
 These personalized sessions are geared to the needs of people who have already acquired some basic digital photography knowledge and wish to expand and enhance their photography skills, vision, and accomplishments.

 A prerequisite to the session is a portfolio review, in which you send Ian, via email, a sample of 20-30 of your best digital images so that he can evaluate your photography and identify needed areas of improvement that can form the basis for the one-on-one session.
-In your email, in addition to the portfolio, please indicate the areas you would like to emphasize during the session, and the additional photography skills you would like to learn.
-Examples of topics you may wish to include are:
+In your email, in addition to the portfolio, please indicate the areas you would like to emphasize during the session, and describe the additional photography skills you would like to learn.
+Examples of topics you may wish to discuss with Ian are:

 * Finding new places and subjects to photograph;

 * Enhancing your creativity and compositional skills;

 * Field techniques for photographing specific subjects, such as scenics, gardens, abstracts, butterflies and dragonflies, buildings;